-Located at 4140 Arthur Drive and owned by the Corporation of Delta, the Harris Barn is a year-round 8,000 square foot multi-use community gathering facility made from a reclaimed local historic barn.
+Located at 4140 Arthur Drive and owned by Delta, the Harris Barn is a year-round 8,000 square foot multi-use community gathering facility made from a reclaimed local historic barn.

 Looking to get online?
 This facility is Wi-Fi enabled!
 Stay connected with your municipality, check your email and browse our online services.

 Features and Amenities

 - Two levels capable of hosting 250 people

 - Sound system